NativeScript/docs-v7/docs/tooling/publishing/publishing-ios-apps.md

      ```
      tns prepare ios --release
      ```
  2. Open the iOS native project in Xcode.
-Your native project is located at: `{app-name}/platforms/ios/{app-name}.xcworkspace`(Or in `{app-name}/platforms/ios/{app-name}.xcodeproj` if the project does not contain any native iOS libraries).
+Your native project is located at: `{app-name}/platforms/ios/{app-name}.xcworkspace` (or in `{app-name}/platforms/ios/{app-name}.xcodeproj` if the project does not contain any native iOS libraries).
  3. [Configure the project for distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/ConfiguringYourApp/ConfiguringYourApp.html).
  4. [Upload the app to App Store Connect](https://help.apple.com/xcode/mac/current/#/dev442d7f2ca).
  5. [Submit it to the *App Store*](https://help.apple.com/app-store-connect/#/dev301cb2b3e).